dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 All collection and global variables are set after requests.
 For instance, **Login** endpoint automatically sets a bearer token.
 Then, this token is used in the authentication process.

+### GitHub Workflows :camel:

+Currently there are two workflows setup for this repository:
+1. Continuous Integration
+	- This workflow setups and builds the application.
+Then, it ruins unit tests and publish test reports.
+2. Conventional Pull Request Validation
+	- This workflow validates if the pull request name matches the conventional commit rules.
+If validation succeeds, it adds a meaningful label to the pull request.